Interesting findings from a recent menopause study, undertaken by the University of Pennsylvania Perelman School of Medicine, have just been released.

 The researches went on to say that they had also discovered that women were suffering with hot flashes even after their menopause had finished.
 For up to five years they were still experiencing severe to moderate ones.
 A third of the women were still suffering with them ten years after their menopause had ended.

 The primary medical treatment for hot flashes continues to be hormone replacement therapy (HRT).
+Natural remedies for hot flashes without hormones.
 Presently the protocol for HRT is that it shouldn’t be taken for more than five years, however researchers state that there is little evidence to back-up the three to five year restriction claim and suspect it is due to the uneasiness doctors and patients feel about HRT, given its links to cardiovascular disease amongst other very serious conditions.

 Ellen Freeman, the study’s author, as well as professor of research at the division of gynecology and obstetrics said “Our findings point to the importance of individualized treatments that take into account each woman’s risks and benefits when selecting hormone or non-hormone therapy for menopausal symptoms.”